International Financial Assistance Projects Sponsored by the Office of International and Tribal Affairs

 Reporting

-Performance Reports: Performance Monitoring is required under this program.
-The content and frequency of reporting requirements in the terms and conditions of the agreements.
+Performance Reports: The content and frequency of reporting requirements will be in the terms and conditions of the agreement.

 Auditing